Data Sinks#

 • Hooks: The Hooks guide covers the hook protocol and how to write custom hooks.

-• Data loading: The Data Loading Pipeline guide shows how to read Zarr stores back for training or analysis.
+• Data loading: The Data Loading Pipeline guide shows how to read Zarr stores back for analysis.

 • API: nvalchemi.dynamics for the full sinks API reference.